Ron-Ldn/DotNetRefEdit/README.md

 3. Notify the UI so it can populate the current selection's address into the "RefEdit" control.

-I also included some features like the "F4" shortcut to convert the address, but this is not the main purpose of this project so I will not go into details.
+I also included some features like the "F4" shortcut to convert the address, but this is not the main purpose of this project so I will not run into the details.

 Demonstration
 --------